dtellenbach/GSoC2018/README.markdown

 ## How to build ##

-The SymmatricMatrix class is header only, therefore you can just include the file ``./include/SymmatricMatrix.h`` and give it a try.
+The SymmetricMatrix class is header only, therefore you can just include the file ``./include/SymmatricMatrix.h`` and give it a try.
 Since this is an experimental project, Eigen is included in the ``./include`` directory.
 There is no need to have it in one of your include directories.
 Actually you can build everything except the Google benchmarks with nothing installed but a compiler that supports C++11.

-Using GNU Make you can build the contained examples, benchmarks, tests and the documenation.
+Using GNU Make you can build the contained examples, benchmarks, tests and the documentation.
 The following make directives are available:

     example             Builds the examples
     benchmark           Builds the benchmarks using Google's benchmark library